ETHZ-RobotX/smb_common/smb_slam/README.md

 # SMB_SLAM
 This package contains a bunch of commodity scripts for running (simultaneous) localization & mapping.

 For creating the map, [open3d_slam](https://github.com/leggedrobotics/open3d_slam) can be used.
 We have created a new branch for the robotics summer school.
-Make sure that you are using the correct branch. [robotics_summer_school_2023](https://github.com/leggedrobotics/open3d_slam/tree/robotics_summer_school_2023)
+Make sure that you are using the correct branch ([robotics_summer_school_2023](https://github.com/leggedrobotics/open3d_slam/tree/robotics_summer_school_2023)).

 The map generation is both possible in real-time on the system or from a rosbag, as well as by directly reading from the rosbag.